Entanglement and the density matrix renormalisation group in the generalised Landau paradigm

 In our simulations, we initialise the bulk of the MPS with random matrices of a given dimension per block $V_2$, while on the boundary we restrict ourselves to a single one-dimensional block.
 This corresponds to a choice of boundary condition for the MPO transmuting the Hamiltonian of the model we are simulating into the initial one.
 In the very specific cases where our algorithm boils to the standard symmetry-preserving DMRG, this amounts to the customary fixing of the total charge sector of the state.
 Finally, note that our approach is not specific to the two-site DMRG.
 In particular, uniform MPS algorithms for infinite chains (including VUMPS and `pulling-through' algorithms) can also be implemented \cite{PhysRevB.97.045145,haegeman2017diagonalizing}.

-\section{Symmetries in tensor networks}
+\textbf{Symmetries in tensor networks}\\

+Below, we clarify the specific scenarios in which our algorithm amounts to using symmetry-preserving tensors.
 Consider a Hamiltonian with an ordinary symmetry encoded into a (finite) group $G$.
 Suppose the Hamiltonian is in the $G$ symmetric phase.
 We claim that the optimal way of simulating this phase via the DMRG algorithm is to simulate the dual model obtained by gauging $G$, before acting with the MPO transmuting the Hamiltonian of the dual model into the initial one.
-As commented in the main text, the building blocks of the MPO for this duality evaluate to Clebsch--Gordan coefficients.
+Within our framework, gauging $G$ means that we are dealing with MPS tensors of the form \eqref{eq:MPSTen} where the gauge degrees of freedom depicted by the blue lines are also labelled by irreducible representations of $G$.
+The building blocks of the MPO for this duality then evaluate to Clebsch--Gordan coefficients.
 More precisely, in the case of the model \eqref{eq:hamA4_CG}, where the local Hilbert space is spanned by $|\ub 3,v \ra$, $v=1,\ldots,3$, we have the following identification:

 whereby the MPO tensor acts on the space of intertwining maps $V_1 \otimes \ub 3 \to V_2$.
+Acting with this MPO then yields an MPS of the form

-Furthermore, we commented in the main text that in this very specific case, our procedure amounts to directly simulating the initial phase using symmetry-preserving tensor networks.
+We show that, in this very specific case, our procedure amounts to directly simulating the initial phase using symmetry-preserving tensor networks \cite{mcculloch2002non,singh2010tensor,weichselbaum2012non}.
 Generally, symmetry-preserving tensor network algorithms exploit a specific expression for the tensors that explicitly enforces the symmetry.
 Concretely, consider an MPS in the Hilbert space of the model \eqref{eq:dual_HamA4}.
 Generically, entanglement degrees of freedom of the MPS tensor live in a vector space $U$.
 Let us suppose that the MPS tensors are invariant under the action of $\mathbb A_4$.
-As already exploited in the main text, the Wigner--Eckart theorem stipulates that the tensors are expressible as linear combination of Clebsch--Gordan coefficients.
+As already exploited earlier, the Wigner--Eckart theorem stipulates that the tensors are expressible as linear combination of Clebsch--Gordan coefficients.
 More concretely, since the vector space $U$ is equipped with an $\mathbb A_4$ action, it can be decomposed into irreducible representations, i.e. $U \cong \bigoplus_{V} \la U,V\ra V$, where the direct sum is over irreducible representations of $\mathbb A_4$ and $\la V,U \ra \in \mathbb Z_{\geq 0}$.
 It follows that we can decompose $u=1,\ldots,\dim U$ as $(V,v,d) \equiv (V,v) \otimes (V,d)$, where $v=1,\ldots,\dim V$ and $d=1,\ldots,\la U,V \ra$.
 Using this notation, the MPS tensors decompose as follows: